FinanceWisdom4U/finance-tools/README.md

 2. Sets up Node.js 18
 3. Runs `npm install`
 4. Runs `npm run build` (with ESLint disabled for CI)
-5. Copies `public/.htaccess` into `build/` manually (react-scripts skips dotfiles)
+5. Copies `public/.htaccess` into `build/` manually (react-scripts skips dotfiles by default)
 6. Uploads `build/` as a downloadable artifact (retained 7 days)

-> FTP auto-deploy to Hostinger is present in `deploy.yml` but commented out.
+> FTP auto-deploy is present in `deploy.yml` but commented out.
 > Enable it by uncommenting and adding `FTP_SERVER`, `FTP_USERNAME`, `FTP_PASSWORD`
 > in **Repo → Settings → Secrets and variables → Actions**.

 ---

-## Manual Deploy to Hostinger
+## Manual Deploy to Hosting Server

 **Step 1** — Download build artifact:
 ```